 STEP 1: View Fulbright Tutorial Videos.
 From there, look through the website to familiarize yourself with the fellowship and its expectations.

 STEP 3: Review the past competition statistics for your countries of interest to help you narrow your country choices to 2-3.
 If you are flexible about your host country, then it would be to your advantage to select a country that is historically less competitive.
 Remember, the Fulbright applications are reviewed on both a country basis and specific program basis.
 For example, if you apply to the ETA in Argentina then you will only compete with the other applicants who also applied for an ETA in Argentina.

-STEP 4: Once you have narrowed your program type and country choices, email the UH Fulbright Progam Advisor, Dr. Jennifer Asmussen, to schedule a one-on-one advising meeting.
-If you decide to proceed with the Fulbright application process, the advisor will help you establish a personalized timeline and your next steps to be ready for the campus review committee in September.
+STEP 4: Once you have narrowed your program type and country choices, email the UH Fulbright Program Advisor, Dr. Jennifer Asmussen, to schedule a one-on-one advising meeting.
+If you decide to proceed with the Fulbright application process, the advisor will help you establish a personalized timeline and your next steps to be ready for the campus review committee in September 2017.